Python-Botz/file-share-bot/README.md

 * `START_MESSAGE` Optional: start message of bot, use HTML and <a href='https://github.com/codexbotz/File-Sharing-Bot/blob/main/README.md#start_message'>fillings</a>
 * `FORCE_SUB_MESSAGE`Optional:Force sub message of bot, use HTML and Fillings
 * `FORCE_SUB_CHANNEL` Optional: ForceSub Channel ID, leave 0 if you want disable force sub
+* `PICS` Required : start & force Sub Pics
 * `PROTECT_CONTENT` Optional: True if you need to prevent files from forwarding

 ### EXTRA VARIABLES
-* `CUSTOM_CAPTION` put your Custom caption text if you want Setup Custom Caption, you can use HTML and <a href='https://github.com/otterai/file-share-v2/blob/main/README.md#custom_caption'>fillings</a> for formatting (only for documents)
+* `CUSTOM_CAPTION` put your Custom caption text if you want Setup Custom Caption, you can use HTML and <a href='https://github.com/python-botz/file-share-bot/blob/main/README.md#custom_caption'>fillings</a> for formatting (only for documents)
 * `DISABLE_CHANNEL_BUTTON` Put True to Disable Channel Share Button, Default if False
 * `BOT_STATS_TEXT` put your custom text for stats command, use HTML and <a href='https://github.com/otterai/file-share-v2/blob/main/README.md#custom_stats'>fillings</a>
 * `USER_REPLY_TEXT` put your text to show when user sends any message, use HTML